Dark Fantasy

 a layered existence

 Cosmology becomes most compelling when it shapes how characters interpret the forces that move through their world.
-In my own work, the Spectrum of Existence defines not only what can live or die, but how different forms of being perceive reality itself.
+In my Plagueborn series, the Spectrum of Existence defines not only what can live or die, but how different forms of being perceive reality itself.
 Mortals experience the world through a single, limited layer; angels perceive multiple states of existence at once; and other entities move between layers in ways that defy human understanding.
-These differences in perception create misunderstandings, mythologies, and entire belief systems — some accurate, some dangerously flawed.
-The Imperium’s doctrines attempt to flatten these complexities into something orderly and controllable, but the deeper truths of existence resist simplification.
-The result is a world where cosmology is not abstract philosophy but a living influence on culture, conflict, and the limits of what any character can truly know.
+These differences in perception create misunderstandings, mythologies, and entire belief systems with some proving accurate, while others are dangerously flawed.
+The Imperium’s doctrines attempt to flatten these complexities into something orderly and controllable, but the reality of existence resist such simplification.
+The result is a world where cosmology is not abstract philosophy but a living influence on culture, conflict, and the limits of what any character can actually know.

 cultures & orders

-Dark fantasy worlds often contain societies shaped by hardship, long memory, and the lingering influence of forces far older than their current age.
+Dark fantasy worlds often contain societies shaped by hardship, and long memory.
 Cultures develop around what they fear, what they revere, and what they have survived.
 Institutions arise not from stability but from the necessity to contain danger, preserve knowledge, or impose order on a world that resists it.
-These structures help define how people live, how they understand power, and how they respond to the threats around them.
+These structures help define how people live, how they understand power, and how they respond to the dangers around them.

 shaped by history and survival